cypress-io/cypress-docker-images/factory/README.md

 ## Usage

-The cypress docker factory works by relying on the [`ONBUILD`](https://docs.docker.com/engine/reference/builder/#onbuild) docker instruction to run commands at the container's build time.
-To make use of the docker factory users will have to create a dockerfile to declare what dependency versions are desired.
-Docker `args` can be specified in a number of ways, some of which are demonstrated below.
-For each of these examples we are building the equivalent of the `cypress/browsers` docker image with Cypress additionally installed.
-In each instance, since the example is only testing the chrome version, the examples could just install chrome by itself if the other browsers were not used.
+The Docker `cypress/factory` build process works by relying on the [`ONBUILD`](https://docs.docker.com/engine/reference/builder/#onbuild) Docker instruction to run commands at the image's build time.
+To make use of the Docker `cypress/factory` image and process, users will have to create a [`Dockerfile`](https://docs.docker.com/reference/dockerfile/) to declare what dependency versions are desired.
+Docker `ARG` variables can be specified in a number of ways, some of which are demonstrated below.
+For each of these examples we are building the equivalent of the `cypress/browsers` Docker image with Cypress additionally installed.
+In each instance, since the example is only testing the Chrome version, the examples could just install Chrome by itself if the other browsers were not used.

 In the examples below, we install Cypress into the Docker image using: